Disruptions cascade in minutes. stratosX brings orchestration clarity to recovery while the siloed tools are still forming the picture.

 ~60% of disruption costs stem from incomplete visibility, not the disruption itself.

-Cost doesn't scale with time.
+Cost doesn't scale with the clock.
 It steps up.

 Disruption shows up as exposure, visible before it crystallises into cost.